Apps for frontline workers? Absolutely!

 PetrolPrices is a handy (and also free!) app for drivers that displays the cost of fuel at nearby gas stations.
 They’ll be less out of pocket whilst waiting for expenses, and the business will be making big savings in the long run too.
 Everyone’s a winner.

 Think about how much you could save if you saved $5.00 each time one of your fleet filled up.
 If you’ve got vehicles out on the road 24/7, those $$$ will add up quick.

 Epocrates is used by over a million healthcare workers across the world to provide instant clinical decision support.

 On average, clinicians save 20 minutes a day with the Epocrates healthcare app.
 This might not sound like much, but if you’ve ever worked in frontline healthcare, you’ll know that those 20 minutes a day add up pretty quickly in terms of getting through your hefty to-do list!

 With a comprehensive library of drug info (dosage, prescription and safety all included), medication interaction checks, a pill ID tool and a nicely-designed e-learning platform included, Epocrates is a must-have.

 We couldn’t run a list of healthcare worker apps without mentioning Medscape.

 Medscape has been bringing frontline healthcare professionals the latest medical news, clinical trial coverage, drug updates, journal articles and more since 1995.
 They also provide a range of useful clinical tools, including a reference guide, professional development resources and a drug interactions checker.
 It’s one of the most comprehensive platforms out there.

-Their mobile app caters to both iOS and Android and is one of the most useful on-the-go apps you can provide your healthcare team.
+Their employee mobile application caters to both iOS and Android and is one of the most useful on-the-go apps you can provide your healthcare team.
 The app is free with your commercial subscription, so you won’t get hit with aggravating hidden costs, either.